Step 1: Check the personal liability section of your home owners policy

 • Accidents involving the contractor’s own equipment, such as falling off a ladder.
 (Contractors using your ladder could claim it was your faulty equipment, not their clumsiness, leading to an insurance battle and a lawsuit.
 Don’t provide your contractor with anything more dangerous than a pencil.)

-Builders have to ante up a lot for all this contractor liability insurance—and it will be reflected in their bill.
+Builders have to ante up a lot for all this contractor liability insurance -- and it will be reflected in their bill.
 But if uninsured workers hurt themselves on your property, you’ll find a lawyer’s hand in your pocket pretty quickly.

 This applies to subcontractors as well: Ask your contractor for a list of all the subcontractors on a job so you can check their insurance status as well.

-Step 3: Minimize risks
+Step 3: Minimize Risks

-Remember that insurance is an essential protection but not perfect.
-Lawyers advise that negligence claims can easily end up in court and out of your hands—and your insurer’s.
-You can’t always control your builder’s safety habits but you can get rid of fallen branches and wet leaves from your driveway before the workers even show up.
+You can’t always control your builder’s safety habits but you can get rid of fallen branches, wet leaves, and kids' toys from your driveway before the workers even show up.
 And hire safe contractors recommended by friends and neighbors.